Fact checking the 3rd GOP debate of the 2024 election – KION546

 From CNN’s Haley Britzky

-Sen. Tim Scott of South Carolina said during Wednesday’s GOP debate in Miami, “Frankly, President Biden has sent billions to Iran.”
+Sen. Tim Scott of South Carolina said, “Frankly, President Biden has sent billions to Iran.”

 Facts First: This needs context.
 Scott didn’t explain that the $6 billion in question was not “sent” from the US itself and is not money from US taxpayers.
 It is $6 billion of Iran’s own money, from oil sales, that had been frozen in restricted South Korean accounts until the Biden administration agreed in September to allow it to be transferred to restricted accounts in Qatar – to be used with US approval by Iran for certain specified humanitarian purposes – as part of a deal in which Iran agreed to free five Americans the US had deemed wrongfully detained.